Entropy, order and dimension

 In practice, entropy is often related to molecular disorder.
 For example, when a solid melts, it goes from an ordered state (each molecule in a particular place) to a state in which the molecules move, so the number of possible permutations of molecular positions increases enormously.
 The entropy produced by equilibrium melting is just the heat required to melt a solid divided by the melting temperature.
 For one gram of ice at 273 K (0° C), this gives an entropy of melting of 1.2 JK−1.

 An important point: this is disorder at the molecular level.
 Macroscopic disorder makes negligible contributions to entropy.
 I can't blame the second law for the disorder in my office.
 To show you what I mean, let's be quantitative.
-If you shuffle an initially ordered pack of cards, you go from just one sequence, to any of possibly 52*51*50*...3*2*1 = 52! possible sequences.
-So the entropy associated with the disordered sequence is about 3 × 10−21 JK−1.
+If you shuffle an initially ordered pack of cards, you go from just one sequence, to any of possibly 52*51*50*...3*2*1 = 52! = 8 × 1067 possible sequences.
+This is a large number, but remember we take its natural log and multiply by kB.
+So the entropy associated with the disordered sequences is about 3 × 10−21 JK−1.
 The entropy produced by the heat in your muscles during the shuffling process would be very roughly 1020 times larger.
 (Just to remind ourselves that 1020 is a large number: the age of the universe is about 4 × 1017 seconds.)
 So if we are considering the order of macroscopic objects, doing a few example calculations will persuade you that the entropy associated with the number of disordered states times the temperature is negligible in comparison with the work required to perform the disordering or ordering.

 The example I often use to stress to students the irrelevance of macroscopic order to entropy is to consider the cellular order of a human.
 If we took the roughly 1014 human cells in a human* and imagined ‘shuffling’ them, we would lose not only a person, but a great deal of macroscopic order.
 However, the shuffling would produce an entropy of only k ln(1014!) ~ 4 × 10−8 JK−1, which is 30 million times smaller than that produced by melting a 1 g ice cube.
 Again, the heat of the ‘shuffling’ process would contribute a vastly larger entropy.